parmoo/parmoo/docs/faqs.rst

       surrogates, and therefore is more scalable for handling large budgets.
       See our :ref:`tutorial on local methods <high_d_ex>` for an example.
-      Starting in version 0.4.0, you should be able to get up to 10x speedup on many iteration costs if ParMOO is able to ``jit`` certain critical segments of your code with ``jax/lax``.
+      As of version 0.4.0, you should be able to get up to 10x speedup on many iteration costs if ParMOO is able to ``jit`` certain critical segments of your code with ``jax/lax``.
       To understand how that works, see our :ref:`jax tips <jax_tips>`.